hueiiming/Golang-API-Assessment/README.md

 <br><br>

 ## Proposed Testing Sequence
-Recommended Postman collections are included in `postman` folder
+Recommended Postman collections are included in `postman` folder to import
 1. Clear all database tables to start a new testing scenario using POST `/api/cleardatabase`
 2. Populate students and teachers database tables using POST `/api/populatestudentsandteachers`
 3. Feel free to test any of the other 4 main endpoints (Note: Registration table and Suspension table are currently empty at this step)